Cosy and Comfortable Riverside Cottage

 Boats From Wroxham

 If you’re staying in Wroxham, you MUST go out in a boat!
 Cross the bridge into the village and you’ll see boats everywhere.
 There’s several wheel-chair friendly boat trips, many times a day with fully licensed bar and light refreshments.
-Cost is around £10 per person, depending on distance and boat.
+Cost is around £15 per adult and £8 for a child, depending on distance and boat.
 These larger boats have a commentary and some run out of season too, with special evening, Halloween, music, and Christmas trips.
 See cruise schedules at Broads Boat Trips.

 Panorama